bboc/things3-export/README.md

 Here's a simple App to export from [Things 3 (by Cultured Code)](https://culturedcode.com/things/) to [TaskPaper](https://www.taskpaper.com).

-I created this because I discovered that Things is great for capturing ideas, planning my day and reminding me about all the stuff that I don't care about. but need to do anyway.
-However, for planning and excepting on all my projects, I found that I am much more effective using plain text TaskPaper files, and sometimes also OmniFocus (which imports and exports TaskPaper format).
-YMMV.
+I created this app because I discovered that for me Things works great for some use cases, but for others I want to use a plain text format: I use Things for capturing taks, ideas and bookmarks, for planning my day and for reminding me about all the stuff that I don't care about, but need to do anyway.
+For detailed planning, for managing ideas and things like reading lists, I am much more effective using TaskPaper files.
+So I have set up an area "Export" with several projects that act as buckets for certain topics like ideas, reading, research etc., and roughly every two weeks I use this app to export my Things Inbox and the "Export" area with this app and delete all those tasks in Thinks.
+This keeps my Things database nice and manageable.

 Currently, the exporter has the following features: